thetoad01/laravel-tests/readme.md

 Google "sitemap-inventory-cdk.xml" to get urls to add to the scraper.

 ## Built with Laravel
 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+All security vulnerabilities will be promptly addressed.